devolksbank/NL-Help-U/README.md

 ## How can I get it?

 The app will shortly be removed from the Android Play store.
-For a running app, check the APK in the builds section.
+For a running app, check the zip in the releases section.

 ## How can I contribute?